 Shale rocks are created when microscopic pieces of weathered rock are cemented together.
 Layers of silt and clay are carried into the oceans by floodwater.
 The individual particles are so light they settle offshore on the ocean floor.
 The lighter and smaller the particles the further they drift in the ocean before settling on the ocean floor.
 Shale and mudstone are two examples of rocks created from silt and clay.

-Conglomerate rocks contain small rounded rocks larger that are gravel size or larger that have been cemented together.
-Sand-size or smaller particles are cemented between the larger gravel.
-The gravel or cobbles that make up the rock have rounded edges.
+Conglomerate rocks contain small rounded rocks.
+The pebbles are larger than the size of gravel and they have been cemented together.
+Sand-size or smaller clasts are cemented between the pebbles and gravel.
+The small rocks in the conglomerates have rounded edges.

-Breccia rocks form from large fragments that have sharp edges and have not been rounded off in streams.
-They are often found in fault zones where the rocks are broken when blocks of rocks move on the fault line.
+Breccia rocks form from clasts that have sharp edges.
+The clasts have not been rounded off in streams like conglomerate rocks.
+They are often found in fault zones where the rocks broke off older rocks during movement along the fault line.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.